Data and information sources

 Australia’s health performance framework – A tool for reporting on the health of Australians, the performance of health care in Australia, and the Australian health system.

-Australia’s health 2020 – The AIHW’s 17th biennial report on the health of Australians is a mix of short statistical updates and longer discussions exploring selected topical issues.
-Australia’s health also serves as a ‘report card’ on the health of Australians by looking at how we are faring as a nation.
+Australia’s health 2022 – Australia’s health 2022 is the AIHW’s 18th biennial report on the health of Australians.
+It is a mix of short statistical updates and longer discussions exploring selected topical health issues, including a focus on the health impacts of the COVID-19 pandemic.

 Australian National University (ANU) – Research School of Population Health